home-assistant/core/README.md

 In the package `homeassistant.remote` a Python API on top of the HTTP API can be found.

+The API accepts and returns only JSON encoded objects.
 All API calls have to be accompanied by the header "HA-Access" with as value the api password (as specified in `home-assistant.conf`).
-The API returns only JSON encoded objects.

 Successful calls will return status code 200 or 201.

-Other status codes that can occur are:
+Other status codes that can return are:
  - 400 (Bad Request)
  - 401 (Unauthorized)
  - 404 (Not Found)